 Document your claims for your Indiana annulment.
 If you or your spouse were underage, get a copy of the relevant birth certificate from the Indiana State Department of Health.
 For mental incompetence claims, obtain medical or psychological records.
 In cases of fraud, find proof of that fraud.
 For example, if your spouse was not yet legally divorced from a former spouse, get a statement to that effect.

 File a petition for Dissolution of Marriage in an Indiana family court to annul your marriage.
 Annulment cases in Indiana are usually heard in a circuit or superior court, depending on your jurisdiction.
-The Indiana government website (see the Resources section) has a search-by-county function.
+The Indiana government website has a search-by-county function.
 Check the site to find the proper court in your county.
 Some counties have made petitions available online, allowing you to file the petition for annulment yourself.
 In other counties, you will need to hire a lawyer to handle the filing.

-- Children born into a marriage that is annulled are considered legitimate by the state of Indiana.
+Children born into a marriage that is annulled are considered legitimate by the state of Indiana.
 Also, as with divorce, a woman may request her name be changed back to her maiden name as part of the annulment petition.